TimBroderick44/WhereAmI-Frontend/README.md

 # # Where Am I?

 ### NOTE:
-*This is a React / TS frontend for my [Where Am I?](https://github.com/TimBroderick44/WhereAmI-Backend) project.
+*This is a React / TS frontend for my 'Where am I?' project and requires access to the [backend here](https://github.com/TimBroderick44/WhereAmI-Backend).

 This React / TypeScript frontend allows users to search for postcodes and get their associated auburbs and vice versa.
 Users can also log in as an admin and create, update and delete entries.